Designing spin and orbital sources of Berry curvature at oxide interfaces

-The fact that only the symmetric contribution persists even in the zero-field limit (see Fig.\,\hyperref[fig3]{3a,b}) indicates the presence of a finite BCD in the absence of externally applied magnetic fields, and thus of a quantum nonlinear Hall effect in time-reversal symmetric conditions.
-To support the existence of a finite BCD in a spin-orbit coupled 2DES with time-reversal symmetry, we have constructed a minimal model for a single Kramers pair of bands accounting for crystalline anisotropy terms allowed by symmetry.
-Fig.\,\hyperref[fig3]{4a} confirms the presence of a BCD in this system.
-Its magnitude is in one-to-one correspondence with the distortion of the Ti atoms from their high-temperature trigonal arrangement (see Methods section).
-We then experimentally verify the low crystalline symmetry of our samples by measuring the longitudinal and transverse second harmonic electrical responses, at zero magnetic field, as a function of the excitation bias for both Hall bar devices at a similar doping level ($\sigma_\textrm{s} \approx 4.5-4.6$~mS).
-From Fig.\,\hyperref[fig4]{4b} we observe a strong difference in amplitude between the longitudinal signal $V_\textrm{xxx}^{2\omega}$ and the transverse signal $V_\textrm{yxx}^{2\omega}$ over a large driving current range, in complete agreement with the absence of a threefold rotation symmetry breaking expected in the low-temperature regime (see Supplementary Information).
-The anisotropy between the longitudinal and transverse nonlinear signals allows us to exclude a leading role played by thermoelectric effects due to Joule heating.
-It is also interesting to note the large amplitude of the transverse response, which has, for instance, an almost twofold increase with respect to the value detected~\cite{Kumar2021} in the type-II Weyl semimetal TaIrTe$_4$~\cite{koe16}.
-We have systematically verified the occurrence of such large nonlinear transverse response over the full range of sheet conductances with the same non-monotonic behavior found for the other BC-mediated effects.
-By further evaluating the momentum relaxation time, $\tau$ (see Supplementary Information), we can estimate the size of the Berry curvature dipole using (see Methods):
+The fact that only the symmetric contribution persists even in the zero-field limit (see Fig.\,\hyperref[fig3]{3a,b}) indicates the presence of a finite BCD in the absence of externally applied magnetic fields, and thus of a nonlinear Hall effect in time-reversal symmetric conditions.
+To support the existence of a finite BCD with time-reversal symmetry, we have evaluated individually the dipole originating from the spin-sourced BC and the dipole related to the orbital-sourced BC (see the Methods section).
+Figure \hyperref[fig4]{4a} shows that in all the parameter space of our low-energy theory model, the spin-sourced BCD is two order of magnitudes smaller than the orbital-sourced BCD.
+The latter exceeds the inverse characteristic Fermi wavenumber $k_\textrm{F}\,^{-1} \sim 0.5$~nm.
+Beside the intrinsic contribution to the BCD, the nonlinear Hall response with time-reversal symmetry also contains disorder-induced contributions~\cite{Du2019,Ortix2021} due to nonlinear skew and side-jumps scattering.
+We experimentally access such contributions by measuring the longitudinal signal $V_\textrm{yyy}^{2\omega}$ that is symmetry-allowed but does not possess any intrinsic BCD contribution.
+As displayed in Fig.\,\hyperref[fig4]{4b}, the strong difference in amplitude between the longitudinal signal and the transverse $V_\textrm{yxx}^{2\omega}$ signal over a large driving current range proves both the absence of threefold rotation symmetry and a nonlinear Hall effect completely dominated by the intrinsic BCD.
+The anisotropy between longitudinal and transverse nonlinear signals also allows us to exclude a leading role played by thermoelectric effects due to Joule heating (see also inset of Fig.\,\hyperref[fig4]{4b}).
+We further observe that both the longitudinal $V_\textrm{xxx}^{2\omega}$ and transverse $V_\textrm{xyy}^{2\omega}$ responses have an amplitude comparable with the longitudinal signal $V_\textrm{yyy}^{2\omega}$, thus suggesting their disorder-induced nature.
+We point out that the finite amplitudes of $V_\textrm{xxx}^{2\omega}$ and $V_\textrm{xyy}^{2\omega}$ imply ${\mathcal M}_{{\bar 1} 1 0}$ symmetry breaking (Supplementary Note II).
+This can be related to the mirror breaking arrangements of the oxygen atoms caused by the antiferrodistortive octahedron rotations.
+It might be also due to the presence of structural domain patterns appearing at the cubic-to-tetragonal structural transition.